ManVeraM/Practica2_I.D.W.M./README.md

 For the frontend:
   How to run
-  Make sure to have Node.js installed.
-Version 18 will work.
   Use the following command to enter the frontend folder:
     cd frontend
   Install dependencies, with the following command in the terminal